Bonchis munitalis

 Bonchis munitalis is a species of snout moth in the genus Bonchis.
 It was described by Julius Lederer in 1863, and is known from Honduras, the Dominican Republic, Brazil and Venezuela.
-It is also found in the southern United States.
+It is also found in the southern United States, including Florida.
+Adults of this species were found in the month of October.
+Host plants include, Crescentia cujeta, Parmentiera cereifera, and Tabebuia rosea.